themeteorchef/writing-a-package/writing-a-package.md

 Pretty handy.
 As you can see, we're trying to get all green tests.
 If we get a `FAIL`, that means we need to check our code to see that it's performing as expected.

 #### Do I have to test?
-Good question!
 If you want to consider your work professional: yes.
 Testing is a necessary evil that actually becomes quite fun once you get the hang of it.
 It challenges you to write better code that's more performant.
 It also helps you sleep like a baby at night.
 If you've ever shipped a codebase untested, you've definitely had night terrors of bugs causing a ruckus in production.

-Be smart.
-Be safe.
-Test yout stuff.
+Definitive answer: test.
+It doesn't have to be excessive or perfect, but at least give it a try.
+Not writing tests only introduces headaches later.
+[Don't be _that guy_](http://media1.giphy.com/media/zUZ0pvGMyNVqU/giphy.gif).

 ### Writing a README
 Pretty great stuff, right?
 At this point we have a functioning, tested package that we're ready to release.
 But wait!
 There's a very important step that we need to complete: documentation.
 Seriously?!